-- Size refers to the areal (spatial) extent of the woodland (irrespective of ownership). - Woodland areas are considered to be generally continuous even if intersected by narrow gaps 20 m or less in width between crown edges. - Size value is related to the scarcity of woodland in the landscape derived on a municipal basis with consideration of differences in woodland coverage among physical sub-units (e.g., watersheds, biophysical regions). - Size criteria should also account for differences in landscape-level physiography (e.g., moraines, clay plains) and community vegetation types
+- Size refers to the areal (spatial) Where woodlands cover: extent of the woodland (irrespective of ownership).
+Is less than about - Woodland areas are considered to be generally continuous even if intersected by narrow gaps 20 m or less in width between crown edges. - Size value is related to the scarcity of woodland in the landscape derived on a municipal basis with consideration of differences in woodland coverage among physical sub-units (e.g., watersheds, biophysical regions). - Size criteria should also account for differences in landscape-level physiography (e.g., moraines, clay plains) and community vegetation types